dlt-hub/rasa_semantic_schema/README.md

 All the schemas that correspond to a single tracker store share a **schema prefix** that should be supplied both to the pipeline and this package.

 ## Package customizations

+### When to Customize the Package
+We advice you to customize your package if
+- you send external user ids in the `metadata` field of the user message
+- you send external session id in the above metadata
+- you want to track handovers and you have a special action(s) or intent(s) in your model that you want to measure in your reports
+- you have any other intent or action that you want to measure ie. if you have intents that indicate that user is frustrated, you can easily configure the package to start measuring them
+- your bot has multiple skills and you need to measure them separately in your reports.

 ### External user and session ids
-Package allows to use a field passed in `metadata` of `user` or `session_start` event as an user identifer.
+Package allows to use a field passed in `metadata` of `user` or `session_start` event as an user identifier.
 The default is to use `sender_id` as such.
 The table `users` is built upon the `user_id` passed and such *user id* is present in `sessions` and `interactions` table.

 In the same way, additional session identifier can be passed.
 Such session identifier may be for example used to correlate session between web/mobile app and a bot.
-The default external session id is `sender_id`.
+The default external session id is again `sender_id`.

 The columns names for user and external session ids may be configured in `dbt_project` or by passing the variables in command line